pulumi/pulumi/docs/design/formats.md

 ## Scenarios

-In this section, we'll walk through a few motivational scenarios beyond the usual compilation process from a high-level CocoLang, to NutPack, all the way to CocoGL which is deployed to an environment.
+In this section, we'll walk through a few motivational scenarios beyond the usual compilation process from a high-level CocoLang, to CocoPack, all the way to CocoGL which is deployed to an environment.
 We will see how the file formats are used.

 ### Generating CocoGL from a Live Environment